charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 #### IV.5.c) Optional MAS Alignment

-For those who want to stay closer to MAS conventions, Clprolf provides the optional sub-role **`Gender.ACTIVE_AGENT`**.
+For those who want to stay closer to MAS conventions, Clprolf provides the optional gender **`@Active_agent`**.
 This can be used to mark an agent explicitly as “active” in MAS terms.

-* Expert sub-roles are implicitly MAS-active.
+* Expert genders are implicitly MAS-active.
 * Developers may choose `@Agent` or any equivalent qualifier, and restrict `@Agent` to active agents if desired.

 ---